michalkasiarz/learn-python-programming-masterclass/README.md

 :ballot_box_with_check: Lists, Ranges & Tuples in Python
 :ballot_box_with_check: The binary number system explained
 :ballot_box_with_check: Python Dictionaries and Sets
-:point_right: Input and Output (I/O) in Python
+:ballot_box_with_check: Input and Output (I/O) in Python
-:timer_clock:	Modules and Functions in Python
+:point_right: Modules and Functions in Python
 :timer_clock:	Object Oriented Python
 :timer_clock:	Using Databases in Python
 :timer_clock:	Generators, Comprehensions and Lambda Expressions